TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **supp-table01-Plantinfo**.
 List of rice accessions phenotyped for panicle diversity

-**supp-table02-PanicleTaritsPhenotyping** Panicle Traits data from P-TRAP analysis mesuared in the 93 accessions from Wild/Cultivated, Asia and African rice species.
+**supp-table02-PanicleTaritsPhenotyping**.
+Panicle Traits data from P-TRAP analysis mesuared in the 93 accessions from Wild/Cultivated, Asia and African rice species.

-**supp-table03-PanicleTraits PhenotypingPlants sequenced** Panicle traits data from P-TRAP analysis of rice accessions used for sequencing analysis.
+**supp-table03-PanicleTraits PhenotypingPlants sequenced**.
+Panicle traits data from P-TRAP analysis of rice accessions used for sequencing analysis.

 **supp-table-PrimerList**.
 List and sequenced if pirmers used.